Ubikitina/ubikitina.github.io/index.md

 layout: default
 ---

-# Hi, I'm Maialen (Ubikitina)
+# Hi, I'm Ubikitina

-I'm a computer engineer and biochemist, currently working as a Data Engineer.
+I'm Maialen (Ubikitina), a computer engineer and biochemist, currently working as a Data Engineer.
 I love exploring the endless possibilities of data and sharing my learnings through GitHub.

 Here, you’ll find some of my most interesting projects: